 The Department of Homeland Security dog, head held high and tail straight, sniffed along the edges of the van as it entered the secure gate at the top of the hill.
 As the hordes of people marched seemingly in solidarity from one point to another below, I caught my first glimpse of the battlefield, an expansive pit carved out of the side of a elevated shoreline.
 Bunkers aplenty, and a huge body of water patrolled by the US Coast Guard, but nary a forest to fret over.

-Welcome to the US Open of golf at Chambers Bay.
+Welcome to the US Open of golf at Chambers Bay in Tacoma, Washington.

 From the outset, I knew this would be unlike any other golf tournament that I’ve covered, even if I have covered plenty of them.
 I mean, this was the 115th US Open!
 The National Championship!
 One of only four major tournaments!
 The first ever held in the Pacific Northwest!
 My very first, which, of course, kicks the anxiety glands into overdrive.